hdbhdb/hdbhdb.github.io/projects/oculus-senses.md

 title: Using VR to Study the Senses in Context
 layout: no-sidebar-page
 ---
 The past few decades of brain research in _multisensory integration_ has demonstrated that many of our taken-for-granted ideas about how the senses work are misguided.
 Among other things, we have learned that auditory or visual or touch perception very rarely happens without being affected by other senses.
-Sensory perception always occurs in the context of other senses, so that the sounds you hear, for example, are fundamentally changed by what you are seeing.
-Still, most of this research has relied on simple computer interfaces using flashes of white light and bursts of white noise to understand how the human sensory system works.
-Recently, this body of research has been complicated by mounting evidence that there are other contextual factors at play that can affect how sensory information interacts.
-Pushing this idea of _contextual sensory research_ further, they say that these relatively simple studies tell us little about how the brain make sense of information coming from eyes, ears and elsewhere in the noisier and more distracting contexts of the real world.
-So how is it possible to reconcile the knowledge about what the brain does out of context in a laboratory setting with the difficulty of studying what the brain does elsewhere in the more unpredictable settings where it actually matters?
+Sensory perception always occurs _in the context of other senses_: the way your brain processes the sounds you hear, for example, is fundamentally changed by what you are seeing.
+Still, most of this and other perception research has relied on simple computer interfaces using flashes of white light and bursts of white noise to understand how the human sensory system works.
+In recent conversations in the field, this body of research has been complicated by mounting evidence that there are other contextual factors at play that can affect how sensory information interacts.
+Pushing this idea of _contextual sensory research_ further, they say that these relatively simplistic studies tell us little about how the brain make sense of information coming from eyes, ears and elsewhere in the noisier and more distracting contexts of the real world.
+So how is it possible to reconcile the knowledge about what the brain does out of context in a laboratory setting with the difficulty of studying what the brain does elsewhere in the unpredictable settings where it actually matters how the sensory environment comes together?

 <br>
 ![...](/assets/ms-detection.gif){:width="100%"}